ansible/ansible/docs/docsite/rst/dev_guide/developing_module_utilities.rst

 - ec2.py - Definitions and utilities for modules working with Amazon EC2
 - eos.py - Helper functions for modules working with EOS networking devices.
 - f5.py - Helper functions for modules working with F5 networking devices.
 - facts.py - Helper functions for modules that return facts.
+(See https://github.com/ansible/ansible/pull/23012 for new location)
 - gce.py - Definitions and helper functions for modules that work with Google Compute Engine resources.
 - ios.py - Definitions and helper functions for modules that manage Cisco IOS networking devices
 - iosxr.py - Definitions and helper functions for modules that manage Cisco IOS-XR networking devices